 For over 40 years, Southwest Airlines has been profitable in the difficult airline industry, which has been done largely by using simplicity and uniformity of operations to overcome the difficulties faced by other carriers.
 Simplicity means that fewer things can go wrong to foul the whole process.

-Rather than using large hubs, most of Southwest’s flights are point to point, which allows them to avoid delays and cancellations that other airlines experience if their hubs are dealing with bad weather or have slowdowns.
-These issues do not affect Southwest’s whole system.
+Rather than using large hubs, most of Southwest’s flights are point to point, which allows them to avoid delays and cancellations that other airlines experience if their hubs are dealing with bad weather or slowdowns.
 Uniformity and simplicity seem to equal profitability.

 Interviewing after Wicklander-Zulawski Training